guptaanu412/example-course-specs/README.md

 <em>

-You are now ready to create the course's public interface: its learning objectives, a short blurb for the course catalog, and a summary of its prerequisites.
+You are now ready to create the course's public interface:

+* its learning objectives
+* a short blurb for the course catalog
+* a summary of its prerequisites

 Doing this earlier often wastes effort, since material is often added, cut, or moved around in Steps 2-6.
-(See the appendix for a discussion of how to write good learning objectives.)

 Output: learning objectives, course overview, and prerequisites.

+Note: see the appendix for a discussion of how to write good learning objectives.

 </em>